scateu/pybombs-mirror/README.md

  - `recipe-repos.urls`: Recipes repos to be fetched.
  - *(optional)* `ignore.urls`: defines urls that will be ignored.
 Users of these URLs will be passed through upstream.
- - *(optional)* `pre-replace-upstream.urls` defines custom upstreams replacement. according to your network condition into to gain better speed.
+ - *(optional)* `pre-replace-upstream.urls`:defines custom upstreams replacement.
+In order to gain better syncing speed according to your network condition.

 ## As Mirror User